vast-engineering/scala-maven-tools/README.md

 This is a subclass of the maven-surefire-plugin that adds ScalaTest to the default list of 'known' test providers.
 If ScalaTest is detected in your test classpath, this provider will be used by default.
 As a bonus, this provider will also run any JUnit tests it finds in your build.
 The version of scala and ScalaTest is detected automatically from your build, assuming that there's a dependency to 'scala-library' somewhere in your test classpath.

-The plugin is built with the intention of adding more Scala test providers to it eventually - right now, there is only support for ScalaTest, but adding Specs would not be a difficult exercise.
+The plugin is built with the intention of adding more Scala test providers to it eventually - right now, there is only support for ScalaTest (both 1.9.x and 2.0.x), but adding Specs would not be a difficult exercise.